-Investor-owned water companies have a second source of revenues for needed long-term capital investments – equity markets.
+Regulated water utilities have a second source of revenues for needed long-term capital investments–equity markets.
 This additional access to capital is not available to municipalities as a solution to reducing pressure on their own operating budgets.
-Yet, they need to construct new, improved facilities needed to treat and distribute water, similar to their investor-owned counterparts.
+Yet, they need to construct new, improved facilities needed to treat and distribute water, similar to their regulated counterparts.

 They help local economies by paying franchise, property and other business taxes.
 These taxes help support community services and facilities.
 They also collectively invest hundreds of millions of dollars in the infrastructure needed to provide reliable service, as well as contribute to the economic vitality of the communities they serve by creating jobs without competing for money that is earmarked for schools, parks and public safety.